langhua/flower-esp8266/README.md

 <br/>

 ## Scenarios
-The following scenarios can be used for proof of concept or entry level training.
+The following scenarios can be used for proof of concept or entry level training on 'Each object has its own unique identity'.

 ### Retail
 * [RFID-Operated Vendering Marchines](docs/zh/retail/rovem/README.md)